-we find raga,a sanskrit word, in the famous book Natya Shastra, written by sage Bharat Raga is defined as the act of coloring of moods and emotions.
-Ragamala means garland of ragas.
+we find raga,a sanskrit word, in the famous book Natya Shastra, written by sage Bharat.
+Raga is defined as the act of coloring of moods and emotions.
+Ragamala means a garland of ragas.
 Raga is a musical form of swara, a melodic scheme, on which Indian music is based and rendered extensively.
 According to traditional rules, these ragas have been formed and have alphabetical notes as the base, and differ slightly from one raga to another.
 These ragas are played at particular seasons and at particular time of the day.
 Ragas have been classified as dawn ragas, mid-day ragas, dusk ragas and mid-night ragas based on time theory.
 Mainly, the ragas have a strong association with nature and reflect the cycles and moods of nature in a subtle and sensitive way.

 Bhairavi Raga, one of the main six ragas on which ragamala paintings are based, is a morning raga.
 Associated with summer season, this raga is one of the rare ragas, which is played in all seasons.
 The reigning deity of this raga is Shiva.
 Bhairav is another name of god shiva, who is the creator of the world.
 So we find a number of paintings based god Shiva in Bhairav ragamala paintings [Bhairava –raga, and Bhairavi- ragini - are male and female ragas].
 The paintings based on this raga are religious, devotional, and spiritual.
 In this series, one sees god Shiva in different forms and being worshipped.
 This raga evokes a peaceful and soothing feelings; sometimes serious and sad feelings too.